American Association for Respiratory Care

-The American Association for Respiratory Care (AARC) is a non profit organization and is the only professional organization supporting Respiratory Care in the United States.
+The American Association for Respiratory Care (AARC) is a nonprofit organization and is the only professional organization supporting respiratory care in the United States.
 In addition to attempting to help lobby for beneficial legislation nationally and locally, the AARC is trying to promote the profession as a whole to increase interest and membership.
-The AARC began in 1943, as the Inhalation Technician Association and has evolved rapidly and repeatedly since.
+The AARC began in 1943 as the Inhalation Technician Association.

-Mission

-"The American Association for Respiratory Care (AARC) will continue to be the leading national and international professional association for respiratory care.
-The AARC will encourage and promote professional excellence, advance the science and practice of respiratory care, and serve as an advocate for patients, their families, the public, the profession and the respiratory therapist."